 The def function defines a single name.
 It takes a name, a value, and a form, and returns a new form with the name defined as the value.
 The original form is unchanged.

-Let's say for example you're writing some code related to the old Flintstones cartoon:
+As an example, let's say you're writing some code related to the old Flintstones cartoon.
+You can start by putting everything in one file:

 \fred==(say "I am Fred.") \wilma==(say "I am Wilma.") \barney==(say "I am Barney.") \betty==(say "I am Betty.") \form def "fred" fred; def "wilma" wilma; def "barney" barney; def "betty" betty; form